Explore Your Capitol with a Guide

 For a list of tour stops, see the bottom of this page.

 Learn about the Oregon Pioneer statue and enjoy amazing views of Salem and the mountains beyond.
-Tower tours are available in the warmer months, from early June through early September at 10 a.m., 11 a.m., 1 p.m. and 2 p.m. on weekdays, weather permitting, capacity controlled.
+Tower tours are available from July 6 through late September at 10 a.m, 11 a.m., 1 p.m. and 2 p.m. on weekdays, weather permitting and capacity controlled.
 Your guided tour departs from the rotunda on the first floor and climbs 121 steps to the observation deck atop the Capitol.

 Guided tours of both the building and tower are available for fourth-grade and older school students.
 Call 503-986-1388 to inspire your classroom to get involved in the future of Oregon.